Tanzeebul-Tamim/UniMate-UMS/README.md

 ---

-## 🛠 Installation & Running Locally
+## 🛠 Installation and Running Locally

 ### Prerequisites